gvwilson/sensibleadventures/misc/bear-02.md

 in his uncle's regiment had never seen Garheim-in-Garheim again.

 But a few heartbeats later there was no doubt: the snow was easing off, and the air was warming up.
-Prince Lormay shouted, "Sergeant?
+Prince Thokmay shouted, "Sergeant?
 Am I headed the right way?"

 "Yes, Your Highness.
 No, wait, turn right.
 Now go ahead.
 No, turn